Rumpunzel/rpg-thingy/playing-the-game/skill-tests/simple-tests.md

 >
 > Cyrene throws her **5** dice.
 Two dice come up **1** and.
 As she chose Intuition as her Approach, she uses her trait `Charming Stranger` to re-roll those **1s.** Her result now is **2, 3, 4, 4, 6.** All dice which come up **5+** are hits for her, so she achieved **1** effort; not enough to succeed.
 The guards remain untouched by her charm, though one ogles the sword at her side.
 She came to the city to rest not exhaust herself even more, nor is she willing to give up her sword to gain entry, so she decides against powering through and .
 >
-> She marks **1** **XP** for the **1** effort she achieved, but now she must try another way to get into the city.
+> She marks **1** **XP,** but now she must try another way to get into the city.
 She could try to frighten the guards into letting her pass, but with them already looking irritated and with her Vigor rating of **3,** she fears this might go poorly for her and so decides against it.

 ## Let It Ride